-1.001 The Plan sets out a vision for Ropley in 2028, and contains nine objectives and 24 policies to help realise that vision.
+1.001 The Plan sets out a vision for Ropley in 2028, and contains nine objectives and 22 policies to help realise that vision.
 They have been shaped by the views and priorities expressed by local residents through the 2015 parish-wide questionnaire and the subsequent public meetings.

 1.002 The policies are the most important part of the Plan because, once finalised, they will guide decisions on planning applications.
-The policies will help conserve Ropley's high-quality environment and set the amount, type and location of new housebuilding.
+The policies will help conserve Ropley's highquality environment and set the amount, type and location of new housebuilding.
 The policies are summarised below; the page number in brackets is where you can read the full policy.

-1.003 Ropley Parish comprises several separate clusters of development in the countryside, including the village, Monkwood, North Street etc. To keep these separate from each other, and from Four Marks and Alresford, the areas between them are to be designated as 'Settlement or Coalescence Gaps'.
-Within those, new buildings will not be allowed (Page 20).
+1.003 Ropley Parish comprises several separate clusters of development in the countryside, including the village, Monkwood, North Street etc. To keep these separate from each other, and from Four Marks and Alresford, the areas between them are covered by a coalescence policy (Page 20).